yhl125/ETHFALCON/falcon/nistfalcon/src/README.md

 PQCsignKAT_falcon512int_epervier_zknox.req
 PQCsignKAT_falcon512int_epervier_zknox.rsp
 ```
 The test vectors can be used in Solidity as explained above.
-See the examples in [ZKNOX_falconKATS.t.sol](../../../test/ZKNOX_falconKATS.t.sol) and [ZKNOX_epervierKATS.t.sol](../../../test/ZKNOX_falconKATS.t.sol).
+Some tests are provided in [ZKNOX_falconKATS.t.sol](../../../test/ZKNOX_falconKATS.t.sol) and [ZKNOX_epervierKATS.t.sol](../../../test/ZKNOX_falconKATS.t.sol) using the first test vector of the `.rsp` files.